Why Evolution is True: Summary

-Chapter Five, The Engine of Evolution, looks at examples natural selection, which Darwin (along with Alfred Russell Wallace, working independently) proposed as the mechanism for evolution.
+Chapter Five, "The Engine of Evolution", looks at examples of natural selection, which Darwin (along with Alfred Russell Wallace, working independently) proposed as the mechanism for evolution.
 Coyne rebuts the claim that "evolution says everything happens by chance."
 Natural selection is non-random, as it selects the traits which are adaptive and discards those that are not: "It is a powerful molding force, accumulating genes that have a greater chance of being passed on than others, and in so doing making individuals ever better able to cope with their environment."
 He quotes Richard Dawkins's definition of natural selection: "the non-random survival of random variants."
 Coyne points to examples of natural selection in the lab, such as the evolution of antibiotic resistant bacteria and Richard Lenski's E. coli long term evolution experiment, and examples seen in the wild, such as Peter and Rosemary Grant's study of Darwin's finches in the Galápagos Islands.
 He rebuts the claim that evolution cannot create complexity: since natural selection is non-random, it can create complex adaptations by selecting for advantageous variations.
 In an experiment by Barry Hall, E. coli that had the gene for lactase deleted evolved the ability to digest lactose with another enzyme.
 Creationists claim that the mammalian eye is too complex to have evolved, but there are extant species with simpler, but useful, eyes, such as the eyespot of the planarian and pinhole camera eye of the chambered nautilus.
 He describes a mathematical model by Dan-Eric Nilsson and Susanne Pelger which found that complex eyes can evolve in fewer than 400,000 years.
-Given that the oldest fossils of mammals with eyes are 550 million years old, there has been time for eyes to have evolved several times.
+Given that the oldest fossils of animals with eyes are 550 million years old, there has been time for eyes to have evolved several times.
 In fact, eyes have evolved several times independently, another example of convergent evolution.
 And Nilsson and Pelger's model was deliberately conservative, so eyes can evolve in even less time.
 He quotes Pelger and Nilsson: "It is obvious that the eye was never a real threat to Darwin's theory of evolution."

-Chapter Six, How Sex Drives Evolution, looks at Darwin's theory of sexual selection ("selection that that increases an individual's chance of getting a mate"), outlined in his book The Descent of Man, and Selection in Relation to Sex and how it can account for sexual dimorphism in species, such as the plumage of the male peacock.
+Chapter Six, "How Sex Drives Evolution", looks at Darwin's theory of sexual selection ("selection that increases an individual's chance of getting a mate"), outlined in his book The Descent of Man, and Selection in Relation to Sex and how it can account for sexual dimorphism in species, such as the plumage of the male peacock.